-- (a) The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites; - STAFF: There do not appear to be any historic or natural resources on the subject site. - (b) The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community; - STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided.
-Metro Public Works provided preliminary approval of the plan. - (c) The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development; - STAFF: There are no open space requirements pertinent to the current proposal. - (d) The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community: - STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community. - (e) The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area; - STAFF: The overall site design and land uses are compatible with the existing and future development of the area.
-The proposed building design is quasi-residential in nature in order to fit more closely into the existing development pattern. - (f) Conformance of the development plan with the Comprehensive Plan and Land Development Code.
-Revised plan certain development plans shall be evaluated for conformance with the non-residential and mixed-use intent of the form districts and comprehensive plan.
+(a) The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites;

+STAFF: The existing structure is proposed to be reused and maintained.
+Tree canopy will be preserved and provided.

+(b) The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community;

+STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided, and Metro Public Works has approved the preliminary development plan.

+(c) The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development;

+STAFF: No open space requirements are pertinent to the proposal.

+(d) The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community;

+STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community.

+(e) The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area;

+STAFF: The overall site design is compatible with the existing and future development of the area.
+The site is adjacent to an existing activity center and the proposal will expand the activity center in a logical direction.

+(f) Conformance of the development plan with the Comprehensive Plan and Land Development Code.
+Revised plan certain development plans shall be evaluated for conformance with the non- residential and mixed-use intent of the form districts and comprehensive plan.

-STAFF: The development plan generally conforms to applicable guidelines and policies of the Comprehensive Plan and the City of Graymoor-Devondale Land Development Code, with the exception of the requested variance.
+STAFF: The development plan conforms to applicable guidelines and policies of the Land Development Code and the Comprehensive Plan.